Seven Things to Know About Traditional IRAs

 Here are 7 things to know about traditional IRAs:

-- Contributions are tax-deductible during the year you make the contribution.
-For example, if you earn $60,000 this year and contribute $6,000 to an IRA, you would pay income taxes only on $54,000.
+3. Contributions to a traditional IRA are tax-deductible during the year you make the contribution.
+For example, if you earn $60,000 this year and contribute $6,000 to an IRA, you would pay income taxes only on $54,000 this year.

 Traditional IRA accounts have specific rules and guidelines, and like any investment there may be risks to consider, including loss of principal depending on the options you choose, so be sure to visit with your accountant or tax advisor if you have questions.